heirloompixels/amp.torc.art/content/women-of-consequences/_index.md

 # A.M.P #4: <br/><br/> Women of Consequences: <br/> Word Comrades

-A New Anthology of Creative Writing by nineteen beautifully untamed women from Truth or Consequences, New Mexico who for years conspire in harmony with each other during their weekly sacred rendezvous to produce bold, unapologetically thought-provoking personal writing.&nbsp;
+A New Anthology of Creative Writing by nineteen beautifully untamed women from Truth or Consequences, New Mexico who for years conspire in harmony with each other during their weekly sacred rendezvous to produce bold, unapologetically thought-provoking personal writing.

 214 pages, 4.375 x 7.125 inches</br>
 ISBN: 978-1-969143-00-7</br>